by Kate Kompelien

 Fraud and cybercrime attacks are accelerating at an alarming rate

 The Federal Trade Commission received more than 2.2 million fraud reports from consumers in 2020.
-Some banks we’ve heard from have experienced as much as a 50% increase in YOY fraud losses from 2019 to 2020, elevating the need for fraud and data protection practices.
+Some banks and credit unions we’ve heard from have experienced as much as a 50% increase in YOY fraud losses from 2019 to 2020, elevating the need for fraud and data protection practices.

 Our digital reality is here to stay

-As a result of the pandemic, investments in digital accelerated seemingly overnight and many financial institutions refocused or restructured their digital strategies as a result.
-Fulfilling your customers’ needs and preferences to self-serve is paramount.
-Plus, as remote work seems to be moving from a temporary solution to a hybrid one, or in some cases even a permanent solution, new questions and challenges have surfaced like:
+As a result of the pandemic, investments in digital accelerated seemingly overnight, and many financial institutions refocused or restructured their digital strategies as a result.
+Fulfilling your account holders’ needs and preferences to self-serve is paramount.
+Plus, as remote work seems to be moving from a temporary solution to a hybrid one, or in some cases even a permanent solution, new questions, and challenges have surfaced like:

-- How can you accurately monitor your customer experience quality with a decentralized workforce?
+- How can you accurately monitor the quality of your experience delivery with a decentralized workforce?

 - How can you ensure data is protected while employees are working from home?